-Microsoft released its Surface Book hybrid in October 2015, calling it the "ultimate laptop."
-It shipped jam-packed with a detachable screen, Surface Pen support, Intel "Skylake" dual-core processors and Windows 10 Professional.
-That's on the low-end configuration.
+Microsoft released its Surface Book hybrid in October 2015, calling it the "ultimate laptop".
+It shipped jam-packed with a detachable screen, Surface Pen support, Intel Skylake dual-core processors and Windows 10 Professional.
+And that's on the low-end configuration.
 Shell out an extra 200 bucks (£300, AU$600) over the $1,499 (£1,299, AU$1,899) asking price and Microsoft will throw in an Nvidia discrete GPU.

 - These are the best laptops of 2016 you can buy right now

 So, you can tell that we're not the only ones already clamoring for Microsoft to improve on an already promising formula.
 Enter the (would-be) Surface Book 2, a device so highly anticipated that some people are already fabricating leaks just to egg Microsoft on.